shuozhixu/Materials_2024/README.md

 Note: All files for calculations can be found in this GitHub repository, except the data files which can be [here](https://drive.google.com/drive/folders/1YZu87CYd2v4Lga5JAvvNwOLzXJRPqeJn?usp=sharing).
 The reason is that the data files are too large for GitHub.
 Feel free to increase the walltime (default: 300 hours) and/or number of nodes (default: 1) and/or number of cores (default: 32), as needed.
 That would require the modification of `lmp.batch`.

-There are three different nanolaminates in this project.
-In each nanolaminate, the dislocation can lie and glide on one of many slip planes.
-In total, you will run 43 LAMMPS simulations.
 Please, each time you run a new type of simulation, create a new directory.

-You may run up to 8 jobs at the same time.
-Each job may take one week to finish, so I expect all simulations to be finished within 6 weeks.
+The interatomic potential is from [this paper](http://dx.doi.org/10.1088/0965-0393/14/5/002).

-## Ag
+## Nanolaminated Ag

 The interfacial energy is 407.16 mJ/m<sup>2</sup>.